By Joe Lambe

 Musical instruments, including an Indian tambura, flutes and more decorate walls.

-One guest room features a guitar, old swords and daggers and a large cadenza from Mongolia dating to the 1840s.
+One guest room features a guitar, old swords and daggers, and an extensive cadenza from Mongolia dating to the 1840s.

-Extensive leaded glass windows cast rainbow-like colors when sunlight flows through them, and visitors can see tiny fossils in the stone blocks of the home.
+Extensive leaded glass windows cast rainbow-like colors when sunlight flows through them, and visitors can see tiny fossils in the home’s stone blocks.

 The tour is on Saturday, Oct.
 4. For information on the homes tour and to purchase tickets, go to www.HydeParkTour.com.